Studio in the Country

 Albums including Grammy Award winner I'm Here, Bogalusa Boogie and Frenchin' the Boogie by Clifton Chenier were recorded there and numerous albums by Clarence "Gatemouth" Brown, including Blackjack and the Grammy-winning Alright Again were also recorded and mixed at Studio in the Country.

 Other artists who have used the studio include Ani DiFranco, Edward Sharpe and the Magnetic Zeros, Greg Dulli, The Twilight Singers, Mandrill, Tony Joe White, Zachary Richard, Wayne Newton, Dash Rip Rock, Melanie, The Scoundrels (UK), C.C.
 Adcock and Revolution Mother, whose lead singer is professional skateboarder Mike Vallely.
+2015 saw the release of two albums by the band Beach House, Depression Cherry and Thank Your Lucky Stars.

 The studio has one of the last functional free-standing echo chambers in the world.
 It was one of the last major all-analog recording facilities until adding Pro Tools HD in recent years, though the Studer two-inch and half-inch tape machines are still in use.

 In 2009 New Orleans' Offbeat awarded Studio in the Country "Best Recording Studio in Louisiana" for 2008 as well as awarding Ben Mumphrey "Best Studio Engineer in Louisiana".

 In November 2010 the installation of a vintage Neve 8068 recording console was completed.
 The 32-channel board was most recently in use at Allaire Studios in New York.